|

 receptacle you just added to the top; slide the globe fitter onto your post

 and install a 25 watt frosted light bulb.
-Place the globe on the fitter and

-enjoy your lamp. |
+enjoy your lamp.

 You will need to devise a base

-about $20.00).
+about $20 - $25).
 You simply use a chisel or hacksaw to knock off the nut

 umbrella base.
-I paint it black to match the post and secure it with two
+I paint it black to match the post, then drill through

 long bolts and wing nuts.
-Be sure that your base is heavy enough to prevent

 your lamp from blowing over.
 The umbrella base has worked very well for me.